RepoRobert/reporobert/src/content/blog/warm-up-exercises-for-developers.md

 tags:
   - Astro
   - warm-up
-description: things to code when you're too lazy to code
+description: Things to code when you're too lazy to code
 ---

 # Idea 1: Deploy an Astro blog using Vercel 👀